WCAU: Switch from CBS to NBC (1994–January 1995)

-As an NBC-owned station (1995–present)
+As an NBC-owned station (January 1995–present)

 While KYW-TV's sister stations in Boston and Baltimore switched to CBS in January 1995, the swap was delayed in Philadelphia when CBS discovered that an outright sale of channel 10 would have forced it to pay capital gains taxes on the proceeds from the deal.
 To solve this problem, CBS, NBC and Group W entered into a complex ownership and affiliation deal in November 1994.
 To make the deal for WCAU an even trade, NBC transferred KCNC-TV in Denver and KUTV in Salt Lake City (a station that NBC had only acquired earlier that year) to CBS in exchange; additionally, the NBC and CBS stations in Miami traded broadcasting facilities, with CBS moving to the stronger of the two signals.
 CBS then traded controlling interest in KCNC and KUTV to Group W in return for a minority stake in KYW-TV.
 The deal officially took effect on September 10, 1995.
 Group W's parent, the Westinghouse Electric Corporation, purchased CBS two months later, making CBS' Philadelphia radio stations sisters to WCAU-AM/WPHT's longtime rival, KYW radio.
-The last CBS network program to air on channel 10 was a repeat of Walker, Texas Ranger, which began at 10:00 p.m. on September 9, 1995.
+The last CBS network program to air on channel 10 was a repeat of Walker, Texas Ranger, which began at 10 p.m. on September 9, 1995.

 Although the radio stations had dropped the WCAU calls some years before, NBC dropped the -TV suffix from channel 10's callsign soon after it assumed control.

 In January 2011, the Philadelphia-based cable and media company Comcast acquired a 51% majority stake in WCAU's parent company, by then known as NBC Universal, which effectively makes the station locally owned.
 Comcast bought the other 49% in early 2013.